Long gone are the days of paying 1 or 5 cents for clicks on Google Ads.

 Note that the graph is showing Y/Y growth.
 So all three variables have been growing, the slope indicates how fast.

 Advertising platforms like Google Ads and Facebook run an auction to sell their advertising inventory.
-Inventory here means number of ads on a specific Google Search result.
+Inventory here means the number of ads on a specific Google Search result.

-In the beginning there were few advertisers and a lot of available space to show ads.
+In the beginning, there were few advertisers and a lot of available space to show ads.
 But over the years, more and more search results have been plastered with ads as more advertisers have started with Google Ads.

 And like any auction, more participants means higher prices (in this cases higher cost per clicks).
 Which has made it harder to make Google Ads work.